Kingdom of the Morea: Church affairs

-The Venetians left the local Greek Orthodox Church largely to its own devices to avoid alienating the population, but regarded it with distrust due to its dependency on the Ecumenical Patriarch in Constantinople, under the close supervision of the Sultan.
-The Venetians tried to limit the Patriarch's influence, reducing the revenue he received from the province and insisting that the Moreot bishops be elected by their dioceses and not appointed by the Patriarch, but they largely failed to sever the ties of the local Orthodox Church (whose de facto leader at the time became the Metropolitan of Patras) with the Patriarchate.
+The Venetians left the local Greek Orthodox Church largely to its own devices to avoid alienating the population but regarded it with distrust because of its dependency on the Ecumenical Patriarch in Constantinople, who was under the close supervision of the Sultan.
+The Venetians tried to limit the Patriarch's influence by reducing the revenue he received from the province and insisting that the Moreot bishops be elected by their dioceses rather than appointed by the Patriarch, but they largely failed to sever the ties of the local Orthodox Church—whose de facto leader at the time became the Metropolitan of Patras—with the Patriarchate.

-The Venetians showed more vigour in their efforts to impose the Catholic Church in the country, with conversions of mosques to Catholic churches as well as the construction of new ones, and the establishment of monks from various religious orders across the peninsula.
-Among the most notable events was the foundation of a Mechitarist Armenian monastery in Modon in 1708, which after 1715 was transferred to San Lazzaro degli Armeni in Venice.
+The Venetians showed more vigour in their efforts to impose the Catholic Church in the country, converting mosques to Catholic churches, constructing new ones, and establishing monastaries from various religious orders across the peninsula.
+Among the most notable events was the foundation of a Mechitarist Armenian monastery in Modon in 1708, which, after 1715, was transferred to San Lazzaro degli Armeni in Venice.
 The centre of the Catholic Church in the Morea was the Latin Archbishopric of Corinth.

 Security

 Venetian Lion of Saint Mark and halberds from the time of the "Kingdom of the Morea" in the National Historical Museum, Athens.

-Despite the Treaty of Karlowitz, the Ottomans were unreconciled to the loss of the Morea, and already in 1702 there were rumours of impending war, with troops and supplies sent to the Ottoman provinces adjoining the Morea.
-The Republic was well aware of the Ottoman intentions, and from the beginning of its rule in the Morea, its officials toured the fortresses to ascertain their state and their capacity to resist.
-However, the Venetians' position was hampered by problems of supplies and morale, as well as the extreme lack of troops available: even while the war was ongoing, in 1690, the Venetian forces in southern Greece numbered only 4,683 men, both mercenaries from Western Europe and local Greeks (recruited along the lines of the Venetian cernide system); while in 1702, the garrison at Corinth, which covered the main invasion route from the mainland, numbered only 2,045 infantry and barely a thousand cavalry.
-Although a detailed survey in 1698 found serious deficiencies in all the fortresses of the Morea, little seems to have been done to address them.
-Almost the only major work undertaken by the Venetians during their rule in the Morea was the new citadel for Nauplia, on the height of Palamidi overlooking the city, whose construction began under the supervision of Morosini during the Morean War.
-In the event, however, the defences of the city held out only for a few days against the determined Ottoman attacks in 1715.
+Despite the Treaty of Karlowitz, the Ottomans were unreconciled to the loss of the Morea, and by 1702 there were rumours of impending war, with troops and supplies sent to the Ottoman provinces adjoining the Morea.
+The Republic was well aware of Ottoman intentions, and from the start of its rule in the Morea its officials toured the fortresses to ascertain their state and capacity to resist.
+However, the Venetians' position was hampered by supply and morale problems and by an extreme lack of troops: even during the war, in 1690 the Venetian forces in southern Greece numbered only 4,683 men, both mercenaries from Western Europe and local Greeks (recruited under the Venetian cernide system); and in 1702 the garrison at Corinth, which covered the main invasion route from the mainland, numbered only 2,045 infantry and barely a thousand cavalry.
+At any given time 3 to 4 oltramarini regiments were stationed in the Morea.
+Although a detailed survey in 1698 found serious deficiencies in all the fortresses of the Morea, little seems to have been done to remedy them.
+Almost the only major work undertaken by the Venetians during their rule in the Morea was the new citadel for Nauplia on the height of Palamidi overlooking the city, whose construction began under Morosini's supervision during the Morean War.
+In the event, however, the city's defences held out for only a few days against the determined Ottoman attacks in 1715.